 5. We all stand at both the positions

 Realise that all of us have taken criticism and have also been the harshest critics.
 There’s absolutely no problem with suggestions/constructive criticism but whenever it gets harsh it’s not okay to speak it out.

 It’s not really the language but the tone/ ill intention and mean behaviour which impacts one the most.

 Harsh criticism can potentially harm one’s psyche to a great extent.
-It shouldn’t be ignored and left away but dealt with more firm hand.
+It shouldn’t be ignored and left away but dealt with a more firm hand.